MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/grids/grid/getTotalRecordCount.md

 **Type**: Number

-**Description**: Total number of records that match the filter criteria of the view.
+**Description**: Total number of rows that match the filter criteria of the view.

 ## Remarks